Site icon Texas Travel Talk

 There is so much to do on Galveston Island.
 Shopping on the Strand is a must.
 It’s a historical site filled with shops, restaurants, and history.
 You’ll definitely want to make time to visit this historic main street.
 And be sure to check out the Ghost Tour On The Strand.
 If you like history and museums, there are many historic buildings and homes that you can take tours through.

-The Texas Seaport Museum was a great place to visit to learn all the history of the island.
+The Texas Seaport Museum was a great place to visit and learn about the island’s history.
 There is information on the immigrants that came through Galveston, the history of the big hurricane, the hurricanes, and even the historical ship, The Elissa, that you can tour.

 Moody Gardens began in the 1980s with a horse barn and is now home to the Rainforest Pyramid, 3D Theater, and over 1700 plants and animals in its botanical garden.
 There is also a Schlitterbahn Waterpark located next to Moody Gardens, along with a luxury hotel and golf courses, and this is a great place to spend an afternoon.
 And don’t forget to take a stroll on the Boardwalk, located on the Sea Wall across from my favorite hotel, Hotel Galvez.